ZouaghiHoussem/PyMesh/README.md

     make
     make install

-*NB* If you had problem to find the GMP you should probably execute the following command:
+*NB- Optional* If you had problem to find the GMP you should probably execute the following command:

     sudo apt-get install libmpfr-dev, libgmp-dev, libboost-all-dev